joshdaws0n/spotify-shortcode/README.md

 {{< spotify url="https://open.spotify.com/track/5vdEuDGGG5PuyHwN6xtc6W?si=0316b808513942d6" >}}
 ```

+Note: You don't need to remove any additional queries that spotify appends to the URL like in the example above.
+The plugin will strip them for you.

 You can also override the default configuration by passing additional parameters:

 - `url`: The Spotify URL of the track or album (required).